JoshuaHoffmann/fraclearn/README.md

 A simple html website to teach 5th graders how to calculate with fractions in a little trainer like quiz.

 # TODO:
-- Add taskgeneration
 - Add input
-- Bugfixes
-- Clean code
+- Implement Levels
+- Implement solving algorithm to append solution via updateUI([solution])